jle-quel/PeerToPeer/README.md

 It is only working on LAN in ETHERNET/WIFI

 The idea behind it is to :
-- Learn about network, and how peers can interact with each others
+- Learn about network, and how peers can interact with each others in a fully decentralized architecture
 - Experiment with go

 ## Actions